jenskeiner/lintr/docs/contributing.md

 ---

 Lintr is still under development.
 You can greatly help the project by
-- suggesting improvements
+- suggesting improvements,
-- reporting bugs
+- reporting bugs,
-- submitting PRs with improvements and/or fixes
+- submitting PRs with improvements and/or fixes,
-- adding new rules to check particular settings of interest
+- adding new rules to check particular settings of interest,
+- improving automated tests and test coverage,
+- improving the documentation.

 ## Adding new rules